 Buy Croatia Airlines Flights

-Croatia Airlines Ltd. is the state-owned flag carrier of Croatia.
+Croatia Airlines Ltd. is the national carrier Croatia.
 The airline is headquartered at Zagreb International Airport in Buzin near Zagreb, and operates domestic and international services mainly to European destinations.
-Croatia Airlines focus cities include Dubrovnik, Split, and Zadar.
+This includes cities such as Dubrovnik, Split, and Zadar.

 Since November 2004, the airline has been a member of Star Alliance.
 Star Alliance Gold Status benefits include Priority Airport Check-in, Airport Lounge Access, Priority Boarding, Extra Baggage Allowance and Priority Baggage Handling.

 Croatia Airlines's Fleet

 Croatia Airlines' fleet consists of A320, A319 and Dash 8-Q400.